The 40yd Dash Race Model: Drive, Rise, Run

 One of the biggest takeaways from this research paper that sets the anchor for our race model is Dr. Clark’s finding on when athletes achieve max velocity.
 As illustrated in the graphic below, regardless of an athlete's 40yd Dash time (4.28, 4.55, 4,81, etc.) all athletes are at 90%+ of their max sprint speed by 20yd.

 This means that the initial 20yd segment is spent in acceleration building into max velocity.
 More specifically, the first 10yd segment is focused purely on accelerating, with the 10-20yd segment focused on continued acceleration while simultaneously transitioning into more upright max velocity mechanics.
-Here inlies our EForce Performance 40yd Dash Race Model; DRIVE, RISE, RUN!
+Here lies our EForce Performance 40yd Dash Race Model; DRIVE, RISE, RUN!

 DRIVE: